California River Quest Frequently Asked Questions

 Do I have to wear a life jacket?

 YES!
-Coast Guard approved Type III inherently buoyant vest style personal floatation device (NOT inflatable) must be worn at all times while on the water to comply with event insurance.
-Prone paddlers may use inflatable Type III PFDs.
+Coast Guard approved Type III (or equivalent) inherently buoyant vest style personal floatation device (NOT inflatable) must be worn at all times while on the water to comply with event insurance.
+See race rules for more details.

 Will there be other boat traffic on the river?